Encrypt-S/NavStatus/README.md

 The docker dev env has the following features
 - Local development with docker volumes
-- Auto reload on file save
+- Live reload on file save
 - Remote Debugging

 ### Getting started